-relations with a related party is reduced in connection with business relations abroad as a result of agreements that depart from those that would have been agreed on by unrelated third parties under the same or similar circumstances, income must be declared as if it had been earned under terms agreed upon between unrelated third parties.
+The applicable version of the German Foreign Transaction Tax Law4 establishes that when income from business relations with a related party is reduced in connection with business relations abroad as a result of agreements that depart from those that would have been agreed to by unrelated third parties under the same or similar circumstances, income must be declared as if it had been earned under terms agreed upon between unrelated third parties.
 The applicable German law provides that, inter alia, when the taxpayer has a direct or indirect shareholding in that party of at least 25%, it is a related party.

-4. Hornbach argued that the increase of its taxable income was a punishment leading to unequal treatment of cases involving domestic and foreign transactions contrary to the freedom of establishment, since a notional increase of income is not applicable to purely domestic transactions.
-The taxpayer referred to the SGI ECJ judgment 4, considering the need to provide proportionate restrictions to the freedom of establishment, giving the taxpayer the opportunity to provide evidence of commercial justification for any transaction that may not be consistent with the arm's length principle 5.
-5. The German court hearing the dispute (Finanzgericht Rheinland-Pfalz) doubted the compatibility of German tax law with EU Law, especially with the principle of proportionality, since there is no formal opportunity to present evidence of the commercial justification for concluding an agreement of non-arm's length terms for the taxpayer, and referred the following question to the ECJ:
+Hornbach argued that the increase in its taxable income was a punishment leading to unequal treatment of cases involving domestic and foreign transactions contrary to the freedom of establishment, since a notional increase in income is not applicable to purely domestic transactions.
+The taxpayer referred to the SGI decision,5 in respect of the need to provide proportionate restrictions on the freedom of establishment that give the taxpayer the opportunity to provide evidence of commercial justifications for any transaction that may not be consistent with the arm's length principle.6 proportionality, since there is no formal opportunity to present evidence of a commercial justification for concluding an agreement on non-arm's length terms for the taxpayer, and referred the following question to the ECJ: